 Switch off your nose trimmer.

-Switch on the trimmer and rinse the trimming head once more to remove any remaining hair.
+Switch on your nose trimmer and rinse the trimming head of the nose trimmer with lukewarm water.
 Then switch off the appliance again.

 If rinsing the trimming head under the tap is not sufficient, immerse the trimming head in a glass with warm water for a few minutes.
 Do not put the handle of the trimmer in the water, as this can damage its internal machinery.

-For best results, clean your Philips Nose Trimmer after each use and lubricate the trimming head with a drop of sewing machine oil every six months.
+For best results, clean your nose trimmer after each use and lubricate the trimming head with a drop of sewing machine oil every six months.

 If you have tried the advice above but your nose trimmer still does not work, then please contact us for further assistance.